JanWilczek/wolf-sound-blog/_posts/dsp/2022-03-28-fir-with-simd.md

 ![]({{ page.images | append: "LoopVectorizationSingle.svg" }}){: alt="Scalar linear convolution visualization."}
 _Figure {% increment figureId20220328 %}.
 Convolution as an inner product of the input vector and the reversed filter coefficients vector._

-Orange frames mark which elements are multiplied together to compute $y[0]$.
-The results of multiplications are then summed for the final result.
+The orange frames mark which elements are multiplied together to compute $y[0]$.
+The results of multiplications are then summed up for the final result.

 With the above assumptions and the convolution format, we may write its implementation.